sci-42ver/SICP_SDF/SDF_notes.md

 - > But these expressions do match, with the following bindings:
   Here `(?? x)` intersects with `(?? y)` sharing the value 5.
   But tht codes only consider the containing relation in `grab-segment`.
+## 4.5
+- > The pattern matching we have developed so far is for matching list structures.
+  Just term-rewriting or the general unification.
+  The former see SDF_exercises/software/sdf/term-rewriting/rule-implementation.scm which is just based on `match:compile-pattern`.
+Since all exp's in Scheme are list as SICP says in chapter 4, we have "matching list structures".
+  > Such structures are excellent for representing expressions
+  - Similar for SDF_exercises/software/sdf/unification/unify.scm `(unify:dispatch (list pattern1) (list pattern2))` etc.
+- > just the description of the interconnect [interconnect](https://semiengineering.com/all-about-interconnects/) related with *layer*s (see global interconnect and local interconnect).
+- >
 ## @%TODO
 - ~~> Let's see how to organize programs based on pattern matching.~~
 - ~~> And with only a small amount of work we can add semantic attachments, such as the commutativity of lists beginning with the symbols + and *.~~